Using an oil spill kit to control an oil or fuel spillage

-Why do you need a spill kit?
+Why do you need an oil spill kit?

 Spill kits are designed to provide you with everything you need to quickly deal with a spillage in a portable, compact and easy to access bag.
 Different versions are available depending upon the nature of the fluid; oil spill kits for oil and petroleum based liquids, maintenance spill kits for pretty much absorbing and fluid and specially designed chemical spill kits.

-Dealing with a spill
+Dealing with an oil spill

-If you find yourself in a manageable spill situation, you should use your emergency spill kit to deal with it via the following steps:
+If you find yourself in a manageable spill situation, you should use your emergency oil spill kit to deal with it via the following steps:

 Protect yourself and warn others